Hertfordshire (UK Parliament constituency)

 Hertfordshire was a county constituency covering the county of Hertfordshire in England.
-It returned two Knights of the Shire to the House of Commons of England until 1707, then to the House of Commons of Great Britain until 1800, and to the House of Commons of the Parliament of the United Kingdom from 1800 until 1832.
+It returned two Knights of the Shire to the House of Commons of England until 1707, then to the House of Commons of Great Britain until 1800, and to the House of Commons of the Parliament of the United Kingdom from 1801 until 1832.
 The Reform Act 1832 gave the county a third seat with effect from the 1832 general election.

 Elections were held using the bloc vote system, when contested.
 However, even after the 1832 reforms, contested elections were the exception: of the 17 elections from 1832 to 1880, 9 were uncontested, including the 1880 general election.
 In such cases all the nominated candidates were returned without a vote.

 History

 The constituency consisted of the historic county of Hertfordshire.
-(Although Hertfordshire contained two boroughs, Hertford and St Albans, each of which elected two MPs in its own right, these were not excluded from the county constituency, and owning property within the borough could confer a vote at the county election.)
+(Although Hertfordshire for some of its existence contained two boroughs, Hertford and St Albans, each of which elected two MPs in its own right, these were not excluded from the county constituency, and owning property within the borough could confer a vote at the county election.)

 As in other county constituencies the franchise between 1430 and 1832 was defined by the Forty Shilling Freeholder Act, which gave the right to vote to every man who possessed freehold property within the county valued at £2 or more per year for the purposes of land tax; it was not necessary for the freeholder to occupy his land, nor even in later years to be resident in the county at all.

-Except during the period of the Commonwealth, Hertfordshire has two MPs elected by the bloc vote method, under which each voter had two votes.
+Except during the period of the Commonwealth, Hertfordshire had two MPs elected by the bloc vote method, under which each voter had two votes.
 In the nominated Barebones Parliament, two members represented Hertfordshire.
 In the First and Second Parliaments of Oliver Cromwell's Protectorate, however, there was a general redistribution of seats and Hertfordshire elected five members, while each of the boroughs had their representation reduced to a single MP.
 The traditional arrangements were restored from 1659.